 It’s not just the ambulance fees you have to keep in mind.
 While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission including rehabilitation, specialist appointments or surgery, that’s when the costs (and potential waiting times) could quickly add up.

-1Average ambulance charge incurred by nib members between July 2016 and June 2017 (excluding TAS and QLD residents).
+2Average ambulance charge incurred by nib members between July 2019 and June 2020 (excluding TAS and QLD residents).

 3Not available in all states and territories, check your state’s ambulance services website for further information.